infracloudio/ab-testing-linkerd-flagger/linkerd/http-route.md

 NOTE: We should not enable Dynamic routing and traffic-splitting simultaneously.
 ## Header based Dynamic Routing
 ### Enable Dynamic Routing
-  - To dynamically route traffic to another version of application i.e backend-b we need configure httpRoute with the following
+  - To dynamically route traffic to another version of application i.e book-svc-v1 we need configure httpRoute with the following
     ```
     $ make configure-httpRoute
     ```
 ### Test With Request Header
-  - We can dynamically route the traffic to backend-b by using the request header `x-backend: test`
+  - We can dynamically route the traffic to book-svc-v1 by using the request header `x-backend: test`
   - If we want to configure dynamic routing with some different header we can do it by editing the header name and value in the linkerd/httpRoute.yaml file
   - Expose forwarder service
     ```